smartcontractkit/chainlink/contracts/src/v0.8/automation/v2_1/README.md

 The Master Interface is a deduped combination of all the interfaces from all contracts in the chain.
 We generate this interface programatically using the script `generate-automation-master-interface.ts`.
 This process is not a hardened one.
 Users of this script should take great care to ensure it's efficacy.

-### Future Improvements

-- We could use this script to change `checkUpkeep` from an executable function to a "view" function in the master interface - this would make interacting with the contract simpler in tests and (maybe) also from the core node.

 [size-limit-eip]: https://eips.ethereum.org/EIPS/eip-170
 [fallback]: https://docs.soliditylang.org/en/v0.8.12/contracts.html#fallback-function
 [delegatecall]: https://docs.soliditylang.org/en/v0.8.12/introduction-to-smart-contracts.html?highlight=delegatecall#delegatecall-callcode-and-libraries